zhuoyuechen/zhuoyuechen.github.io/_pages/about.md

 # 🔥 News
+- *2025.02*: &nbsp;🎉🎉 Our paper "OLMS: A Flexible Online Learning Multi-path Scheduling Framework" is accepted for publication on IEEE Transactions on Network Science and Engineering (**IEEE TNSE**).
 - *2024.10*: &nbsp;🎉🎉 Our paper "Online Tile Dispatching Framework with Guarantees for 360-Degree Video Streaming in Wireless Networks" is accepted for publication on Wireless Networks (**Springer Nature Wireless Networks**).
 - *2024.07*: &nbsp;🎉🎉 Our paper "Merit-based Fair Combinatorial Semi-Bandit with Unrestricted Feedback Delays" is accepted by the 27th European Conference on Artificial Intelligence (**ECAI 2024**).
 - *2024.04*: &nbsp;🎉🎉 Our paper "DaMPS: A Deadline-aware Multipath Packet Scheduler for Mobile Applications" is accepted by IEEE International Conference on Mobile Ad-Hoc and Smart Systems (**MASS 2024**).